OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_on_vmware.rst

 .. _try_opennebula_on_vmware:

 ==============================================
-Deploy OpenNebula Front-end on Broadcom VMware
+Deploy OpenNebula Front-end on VMware
 ==============================================

-In this tutorial, we’ll use **vOneCloud** to install an OpenNebula Front-end on top of an existing Broadcom VMware installation.
+In this tutorial, we’ll use **vOneCloud** to install an OpenNebula Front-end on top of an existing VMware installation.
 Completing this tutorial takes approximately five minutes.

-**vOneCLoud** is an Open Virtual Appliance (OVA) for Broadcom VMware vSphere.
+**vOneCLoud** is an Open Virtual Appliance (OVA) for VMware vSphere.
 It contains a complete OpenNebula Front-end, installed and configured on an AlmaLinux OS.
 It is free to download and use, and may be used for small-size production deployments.
 With **vOneCloud**, you can deploy on top of your VMware infrastructure all of the OpenNebula services needed to use, manage and run OpenNebula.

 In this tutorial, we’ll complete the following high-level steps: